ShintoTonyProjects/ShintoTonyProjects/README.md

 I'm an entrepreneur and developer passionate about **Smart Home Automation**, **IoT**, **Face Recognition Systems**, and **Embedded Solutions**.
 I enjoy working at the intersection of **hardware and software**, bringing futuristic ideas to life with **Python, Flutter, Raspberry Pi, and Arduino**.

-Founder of **Dejavu Smart Homes** 🏠 — delivering next-gen automation, security, and smart living experiences.
+Co-Founder of **Dejavu Smart Homes** 🏠 — delivering next-gen automation, security, and smart living experiences.

 ---